 Whatever you decide, you should double check your plans with a professional contractor to ensure all plumbing and drainage is adequate and set up correctly.

-We should note that after you have designed your master bathroom, the installation should be left to professionals.
+We should note that after you have designed your primary bathroom, the installation should be left to professionals.
 Unless you have extensive knowledge of city and state codes, plumbing, electrical, drainage and flooring, a professional contractor will be your best bet.

 Contractors will be able to add flooring or recognize load bearing walls if you are renovating to a larger floor plan.
-They also know the codes and will ensure your new master bathroom meets all standards.
+They also know the codes and will ensure your new primary bathroom meets all standards.

 A. Tub and Shower